stonemjs/docs/src/docs/architecture/blueprint.md

 - It is also passed into the **Initialization Dimension**, making it available inside services, handlers, lifecycle hooks, and modules.
 - During runtime, any module can access the Blueprint to retrieve configurations or references established during setup.

-This cross-dimensional accessibility is what enables Stone.js to unify runtime behavior across platforms — all through a consistent, introspected, and purpose-driven configuration model.
+This cross-dimensional accessibility is what enables Stone.js to unify runtime behavior across platforms, all through a consistent, introspected, and purpose-driven configuration model.

 In short:
   - The Setup Dimension builds the Blueprint.